Building a free image CDN with Cloudflare R2 and workers

 : Your chosen authentication token

-Remember to keep your API token secret and never commit it to version control!
+Keep your API token secure and never commit it to version control!

 Conclusion